Frequently Asked Questions

 FAQS: Technology FAQs

-Please see the ebrary user guide for ways to access ebrary content.
+Please see the Ebook Central User Guide for ways to access Ebook Central content.

 1. Insert microfilm roll on to left spool, film coming off from the top (for fiche, pull black handle and insert fiche under the glass).

 2. Pull black handle and place microfilm under the glass Insert the end on the right take-up reel and turn a few revolutions

 3. Double-click the uScan icon on the desktop

 4. Once the software initializes, click on the type of media you are using, e.g. 16mm, 35mm, Fiche

 5. Advance or rewind the microfilm by clicking on the blue Advance arrows – multiple clicks will speed up the process

 6. Adjust the flip, rotation or polarity by clicking on the corresponding icons

 7. Once you locate the article or page you need, draw a box around it using the left mouse button, then click the Preview button.

 8. Once all of your pages have been selected using Preview, click on the first page, hold down the Shift-Key, and select the rest of the pages using the left mouse button